RAK3172 WisDuo LPWAN Module Low Level Development Reference

 se-identity.h

-file to update the needed OTAA parameters.
-On the STM32CubeIDE, click File and select Open File...
-You should navigate in this directory\STM32Cube_FW_WL_Vx.y.z\Projects\NUCLEO-WL55JC\Applications\LoRaWAN\LoRaWAN_End_Node\LoRaWAN\App
+file to update the required OTAA parameters.
+On the STM32CubeIDE, click File and select Open File....
+You should navigate to this directory\STM32Cube_FW_WL_Vx.y.z\Projects\NUCLEO-WL55JC\Applications\LoRaWAN\LoRaWAN_End_Node\LoRaWAN\App

 - The